-CLS 241: Basic Microbiology, 4(2+2)
+CLS 241: Basic Microbiology, 4(2+2) Pre-requisite: CLS 231

 This course provides the fundamental concepts and general characteristic features of different kinds of microorganisms.
 Basic concepts and techniques of the cultivation of bacteria and fungi with the preparation of various types of culture media are covered.
 Practical portion of the course involves the basic staining techniques and microscopy for morphological identification of the medically-significant bacteria and fungi.